brimdata/zed/docs/language/overview.md

 ```
 Union values are powerful because they provide a mechanism to precisely
 describe the type of any nested, semi-structured value composed of elements
 of different types.
-For example, the type of the value `[1,"foo"]` in Javascript
+For example, the type of the value `[1,"foo"]` in JavaScript
-is simply a generic Javascript "object".
+is simply a generic JavaScript "object".
 But in Zed, the type of this
 value is an array of union of string and integer, e.g.,
 ```mdtest-command
 echo '[1,"foo"]' | zq -z 'typeof(this)' -